ZhitingDu/2021-Quantitative-Methoden/README.md

 # 2021-Quantitative-Methoden
-These are some tutor class material in quantitative statistic and R.
+These are some tutor class material in quantitative statistics and R.